Select your cookie preferences

 Syntax Description

-<variable_name> represents a stage variable name.
+variable_name represents a stage variable name.

+You can use the following $util variables to use utility functions for mapping templates.
 Unless otherwise specified, the default character set is UTF-8.

 Function Description